 Vesting is therefore subject to a three-year period and a performance factor.
-The value of each PSU awarded is equal to the arithmetical average of the weighted average prices of iA Financial Corporation's Common Shares (listed on the Toronto Stock Exchange under the ticker symbol IAG) for the first 20 trading days of the reference period.
+The value of each PSU awarded is equal to the arithmetical average of the weighted average prices of iA Financial Corporation's Common Share (listed on the Toronto Stock Exchange under the ticker symbol IAG) for the first 20 trading days of the reference period.

-The vesting of PSUs has been based on a two-component performance factor: 25 % based on total Common Shareholder return compared to the target group ("TSR") and 75 % based on the Corporation's net income performance over three years.
+The vesting of PSUs is based on a two-component performance factor: 25% based on total Common Shareholder return compared to the target group ("TSR") and 75% based on iA Financial Group net income performance over three years.
 The total net income target is set annually with a view to each PSU award.